-At the California African American Museum (CAAM), Dust My Broom: Southern Vernacular from the Permanent Collection congregates a group of largely self-taught artists from the American South, and other Black artists profoundly influenced by it.
+At the California African American Museum (CAAM), Dust My Broom: Southern Vernacular from the Permanent Collection congregates a group of mostly self-taught artists from the American South and other Black artists profoundly influenced by it.
 (The exhibition’s name originates from the blues tune “Dust My Broom,” the phrase itself stemming from the Depression-era South, meaning to get up and go with no intent to come back.)

 The exhibition brings rightful shine to these artists, celebrating the minor victories of daily Southern life in the face of glaring racial injustices buoyed by Jim Crow over generations.
 This cohort of mostly outsider artists is shown alongside the likes of Betye Saar and David Hammons, both deeply inspired by Southern aesthetics, ruminating on American racism and its roots in the South, which then writhed across the rest of the nation.

 The narrow entrance to the exhibition is lined by folk paintings, precious and small, by artists like Purvis Young and Sam Doyle.
-Inside, a vitrine houses Nellie Mae Rowe’s statuettes made of chewing gum.
+Inside the gallery, a vitrine houses Nellie Mae Rowe’s statuettes made of chewing gum.
 A wall text explains the Georgian artist gave gum to the children in her neighborhood on one condition: they were to return the chewed wads when they were through.
-Simultaneously grotesque and whimsical, the miniatures made from the hardened candy, decorated with paint, buttons, and beads, offer absurd, quaint talismanic figurines.
+Simultaneously grotesque and whimsical, the miniatures made from the hardened candy, decorated with paint, buttons, and beads, offer absurd but quaint talismanic figurines.

 Standing tall and gorgeously assured on the gallery floor is Allison Saar’s divine female figure, “Foison” (2011), tearing herself open to reveal cotton and moths bounded within her indigo interior, symbolic of embedded generational trauma and memory of slavery, the agriculture central to American infrastructure and economics through the oft-forgotten labor of slaves.